Carry Trade Strategy — What Is It? (Backtest)

 Bitcoin carry trade

-A Bitcoin carry trade involves buying BTC and selling the futures contract.
+A Bitcoin carry trade involves buying BTC and selling futures contracts.
 This works when they are in contango (what is contango?).
 A contango happens when the futures price is higher than the spot price.

-Thus you can “lock in” the price differential because the futures price will normally get closer to the spot as the time to expiration diminish.
+Thus, you can “lock in” the price differential because the futures price will normally get closer to the spot as the expiration date approaches.

 Carry trades and macro news

 Any carry trade in forex is highly dependent on macro news or the national economy.
-We believe it’s next to impossible to predict any macro or economic indicator.
+We believe predicting any macro or economic indicator is next to impossible.
+Why news may not be useful to your trading.

 Why do you want to be exposed to random news?